KennthShang/PhaBOX/README.md

 # Citations

-The papers of our PhaSUIT can be found below.
-If you use PhaSUIT for your research, please use the citations listed below.
-The citation of PhaSUITE is not yet available.
+If you use PhaBOX for your research, please use the citations listed below.
+The citation of PhaBOX is not yet available.

 * PhaMer (phage identification)